-Management advice was developed using a joint distribution of the results of seven models, which were weighted equally.
-Additional uncertainties in growth, age-slicing, mortality, index selection and data weighting were explored in sensitivity runs.
+Management advice was developed using the combined results of the models, which were weighted equally between the biomass dynamics and age-structured model, and within the biomass dynamics, equally between the state-space and maximum-likelihood model.
+Additional uncertainties in growth, age-slicing, mortality, index selection and data weighting were explored in nine sensitivity runs used in projections.
 This takes accounts for the identified major sources of uncertainty and fully takes account of uncertainty in the advice to management, meeting SG80.
 However, combining entirely different assessment models in this way is not a consistent approach to estimating probabilities, and perhaps indicates a lack of consensus over appropriate model structures and formulations.
 Given further work is probably required to obtain good quantitative estimates of uncertainty, SG100 is not met.